 Gamification of Course Content

-• Finding resources: Reward students that seek out potential content of interest for resources or supplemental materials that could be used in future iterations of the course.
+- Finding resources: Reward students who seek out potential content of interest for resources or supplemental materials that could be used in future iterations of the course.

 Academic Skills and Achievements

-• Verifying achievement and evidence of assessment: Badges can be tied to specific learning outcomes to verify and provide evidence and provide evidence of stated learning outcomes and details how exactly students demonstrated mastery.
+- Verifying achievement and evidence of assessment: Badges can be tied to specific learning outcomes to verify and provide evidence of stated learning outcomes and detail exactly how students demonstrated mastery.

-• Pathways: Create learning paths for students to follow through badging.
+- Pathways: Create learning paths for students to follow by using badging.

 Professional Development and Networking

-• Resume: Links to badges and a summary of the badges earned may be useful addition to student resumes.
+- Resume: Links to badges and a summary of the badges earned may be a useful addition to students’ resumes.

 Popular Badge Providers